softwaresaved/common-form-questions/core-questions.md

 ### Question:
 Which primary funding body/charity/organisation would you normally turn to if seeking financial support for your research/work

+#### Reason:
+To track the natural funder of attendees/applicants to support assertions to the funding agency of reaching out to their natural communities

 #### Type:
 Dropdown